-Note: Does not include return trips with the exception of Magellan due to circumnavigation.
+Note: Does not include return trips except for Magellan due to circumnavigation.

 The Treaty of Tordesillas did not address the antimeridian and how newly discovered territories in the Pacific were to be divided.
 In the early 16th century, as Spanish and Portuguese explorers reached the Pacific and the “spice islands” (Moluccas), a new treaty was signed; the Treaty of Zaragoza.
 Under the treaty, Portugal could claim ownership of all territory east of the 142nd meridian.
-However, Spain did colonize the Philippines from 1565 mainly based on the claim it was first discovered by Magellan.
+However, Spain did colonize the Philippines from 1565, mainly based on the claim Magellan first discovered it.
 A geographic division of the world was established.
-Obviously, other European powers such as France and Britain, would not abide by these treaties and undertook their own ventures.
+Other European powers, such as France and Britain, would not abide by these treaties and undertook their own ventures.